LEARN MORE ABOUT FLINT HILL

 When decoding and language comprehension work together, readers are able to attain the ultimate goal of reading comprehension.

 As a human-made construct, decoding must be taught in a way that is both explicit and sequential.
 Consider the sound /ou/ and how it appears in each one of these words: four, house, group, cousin.
-Developing readers need to know the various sounds that /ou/ can make as well as have knowledge about the vocabulary in order to make sense of the word.
-A student may be able to use decoding skills to sound out a word (for example: “discount”).
-True comprehension emerges when they know the vocabulary word and can use it to make meaning in a sentence.
+Developing readers need to know the various sounds that /ou/ can make, as well as have knowledge about the vocabulary, in order to make sense of the word.
+A student may be able to use decoding skills to sound out a less frequently seen word (for example: discounted), and true comprehension emerges when they know the vocabulary word and can use it to make meaning in a sentence.

-In 2017, teachers and administrators invested multiple days in professional training to adopt a specific scope and sequence for reading instruction and to learn how to integrate multisensory strategies that would help students develop skills in the five major areas of reading: phonemic awareness, phonics, vocabulary, fluency, and comprehension.
+A few years ago, teachers and administrators invested multiple days in professional training to adopt a specific scope and sequence for early literacy instruction and to learn how to integrate multisensory strategies that would help students develop skills in the major areas of reading: phonological awareness, decoding, vocabulary, fluency, and ultimately comprehension.

 Our teachers and students have benefited from practicing these researched, multisensory strategies in our classroom routines, making them engaging and fun in addition to being effective.

-Our youngest students in Junior Kindergarten and Kindergarten spend time developing their phonological and phonemic awareness, letter knowledge and early decoding skills.
-During mid-Kindergarten through second grade, a predictable sequence of steps anchors the learning throughout the week.
-These multisensory steps target significant reading strands such as phonological awareness, word building, decoding and sentence reading, sound dictation and spelling.
+Our youngest students in Junior Kindergarten and Kindergarten spend time developing their phonological and phonemic awareness, letter knowledge, and early decoding skills.
+During mid-Kindergarten through 2nd grade, a predictable sequence of steps anchors the learning throughout the week.
+These multisensory steps target significant reading strands such as phonological awareness, word building, decoding and sentence reading, sound dictation, and spelling.

-“What we love is how much the junior kindergarteners love it; they cheer when it is time for literacy and they even ask for it.
+“What we love is how much the students love it; they cheer when it is time for literacy, and they even ask for it.
 Throughout the year, there are a multitude of skills practiced weekly.
-It is all-inclusive with materials, pictures, and a multisensory, whole-body approach to support each learning style that we see represented in our classroom,” said Junior Kindergarten Teacher Julie Thomas.
+It is all-inclusive with materials, pictures, and a multisensory, whole-body approach to support each learning style that we see represented in our classroom,” says Lower School Teacher Carol Zhang.

 When students become skilled readers, they develop a confidence that propels them to choose to read and to find joy in the process.
-Passionate, voracious reading not only unlocks the pursuit of content knowledge, it helps students make connections and predictions, solve problems and empathize with a wide variety of personalities and experiences as depicted in literature.
+Passionate, voracious reading not only unlocks the pursuit of content knowledge; it also helps students make connections and predictions, solve problems, and empathize with a wide variety of personalities and experiences as depicted in literature.

 At Flint Hill, we strive for our students to be self-directed learners, problem solvers, effective communicators, ethical citizens, and leaders.
 With such a strong emphasis on becoming capable, confident readers, our students are well-positioned to embrace and embody these lifelong traits.